Yet another fast variant of Newton's method for nonconvex optimization

+yielding the first inequality in \eqref{lowboundcurv}.
+For the second inequality, remark that from \eqref{skcurvbound}, we derive that

-\numsection{Complexity analysis for the \tal{AN2C} and \tal{AN2E} algorithms} We now turn to analyzing the worst-case complexity of the \al{AN2C} algorithm, from which that of \al{AN2E} will follow.
-Our analysis is conducted under the following assumptions.
+injecting the last bound in \eqref{curvquad} gives the second inequality in \eqref{lowboundcurv}. } \numsection{Complexity analysis for the \tal{AN2C} algorithm} We now turn to analyzing the worst-case complexity of the \al{AN2C} algorithm.
+Our analysis is conducted under AS.0 and the following assumptions.

 \textbf{AS.1} The function $f$ is two times continuously differentiable in $\Re^n$.

 {\bf AS.2} There exists a constant $f_{\rm low}$ such that $f(x) \geq f_{\rm low}$ for all $x\in \Re^n$.

 \textbf{AS.3} The Hessian of $f$ is globally Lipschitz continuous, that is, there exists a non-negative constant $L_H$ such that \beqn{LipHessian} \|\nabla_x^2 f(x) - \nabla_x^2 f(y)\| \leq L_H \|x-y\| \, \text{ for all } x,y \in \Re^n. \eeqn